rerobots/rerobots-mock/README.md

 simulate actions like requesting an instance, applying an add-on, etc. There are parameters to configure the initial state and time behavior.

+To read more about the rerobots HTTP API, begin at https://help.rerobots.net/api.html

 Getting started
 ---------------